 3. Right to a hearing:

 a.
 Regarding allegation of lack of compliance.
-A hearing may be held by the BOA to determine if the owner has failed to commence, diligently pursue, or complete the repairs of the violations within the time specified in the notice or final notice, as applicable.
+A hearing may be held by the hearing officer to determine if the owner has failed to commence, diligently pursue, or complete the repairs of the violations within the time specified in the notice or final notice, as applicable.
 Such hearing shall be public, and the owner shall have a right to file a response to the allegation prior to the public hearing.
-The hearing shall be subject to any reasonable procedural rules that the BOA has adopted or shall adopt hereafter..
+The hearing shall be subject to the procedural rules of the administrative hearing process in Chapter 2.92.

 b.
-Determination of Demolition by Neglect.
-If the property owner disagrees with the determination that the subject property is in a state of “Demolition by Neglect”, the property owner shall have a right to appeal that determination in accordance with the rules of this section.
+Determination Neglected Structure.
+If the property owner disagrees with the determination that the subject property is in a “Neglected Structure”, the property owner shall have a right to appeal that determination in accordance with the rules of this section.
 Such hearing shall be public, and the owner shall have a right to file a response to the allegation prior to the public hearing.
-The hearing shall be subject to any reasonable procedural rules that the BOA has adopted or shall adopt hereafter.
+The hearing shall be subject to the procedural rules of the administrative hearing process in Chapter 2.92.

 c.
 Determination of Undue Economic Hardship.
-Determinations made by the CHPB and the Plan for Relief of Economic Hardship prepared by the CHPB may be appealed to the BOA.
-To perfect such an appeal, the appeal must be filed by an aggrieved party with the BOA within ten (10) days following receipt of the determination or the order for repair of the property.
+Determinations made by the CHPB and the Plan for Relief of Economic Hardship prepared by the CHPB may be appealed to the hearing officer.
+To perfect such an appeal, the appeal must be filed by an aggrieved party pursuant to the city’s administrative hearing process in Chapter 2.92 within ten (10) days following receipt of the determination or the order for repair of the property.

 4. A record of the entire hearing shall be made by tape recording or by other means of permanent recording determined appropriate.
-A recording of the proceedings shall be made available to all parties upon request and upon payment of a fee established by the City.
+A recording of the proceedings shall be made available to all parties upon request and upon payment of a fee established by the city.

 5. Oral evidence shall be taken only on oath or affirmation.